pycountry/pycountry/src/pycountry/README.txt

   >>> germany
   <pycountry.db.Country object at 0x...>
   >>> germany.alpha2
-  'DE'
+  u'DE'
   >>> germany.alpha3
-  'DEU'
+  u'DEU'
   >>> germany.numeric
-  '276'
+  u'276'
   >>> germany.name
-  'Germany'
+  u'Germany'
   >>> germany.official_name
-  'Federal Republic of Germany'
+  u'Federal Republic of Germany'

 Note that historic countries, defined by the ISO 3166-3 sub-standard are not included in this list.